Understanding the Potential Financial Costs of Divorce

 - Property distribution expenses — There are various unforeseen costs that can spring up as you and your spouse unwind your financial affairs.
 If you are selling the family home as part of the breakup, keep in mind that needed repairs, staging costs and realtors’ fees may cut significantly into the money you collect from the sale.
 Given the circumstances, you may not have the time to wait for the best offer when your divorce leads you to sell a home, car or investment.

 You cannot control every aspect of your divorce, but thoughtful decision-making can relieve some of the financial burden.
 Spending thousands of dollars and several months to prevail on a certain point of contention might not be worth it, even if the result eventually goes in your favor.
 Likewise, you need to remember that the dissolution process is not designed to settle emotional scores.
 A cost-effective approach such as mediation can focus on what’s really important.

-Located in Melville, Solutions Divorce Mediation, Inc. assists Long Island clients who seek to end their marriage while avoiding undue expense and aggravation.
+Located in Dix Hills, Solutions Divorce Mediation, Inc. assists Long Island clients who seek to end their marriage while avoiding undue expense and aggravation.
 You can call 1.631.683.8172 for a free initial consultation or contact us online.